microsoft/TypeScript-Handbook/pages/tutorials/React.md

 As an answer, the React community relies on libraries like Redux and MobX.

-[Redux](http://redux.js.org) relies on synchronizing data through a centralized immutable store of data, and updates to that data will trigger a re-renders to parts of the application.
+[Redux](http://redux.js.org) relies on synchronizing data through a centralized and immutable store of data, and updates to that data will trigger a re-render our application.
 State is updated in an immutable fashion by sending explicit action messages which must be handled by functions called reducers.
-Because of the explicit nature, it may often be easier to reason about how an action will affect the state of your program.
+Because of the explicit nature, it is often be easier to reason about how an action will affect the state of your program.

 [MobX](https://mobx.js.org/) relies on functional reactive patterns where state is wrapped through observables and and passed through as props.
-State is updated in a very natural way through traditional assignments that one would typically write in JavaScript.
 Keeping state fully synchronized for any observers is done by simply marking state as observable.
 As a nice bonus, the library is already written in TypeScript.

-Both have different advantages and merits, with certain tradeoffs.
+There are various merits and have tradeoffs to both.
 Generally Redux tends to see more widespread usage, so for the purposes of this tutorial, we'll focus on adding Redux;
 however, you should feel encouraged to explore both.